cfinster/devtools/2011/roadmap.md

 Firefox has a great add-on ecosystem, and we want to encourage the creation of even more add-ons for web developers.
 The needs of modern web sites and applications are far more significant than they used to be, and we'll rely on add-ons for handling many of the less common cases.

 With that in mind, we do want Firefox to be a developer-friendly browser out-of-the-box.
 For a web developer, a browser without tools is useless.
-Every build of Firefox (releases, Nightly, Aurora, and Beta) should have functional tools.
+Every build of Firefox (Nightly, Aurora, Beta and final releases) should have functional tools.

 One goal we have for our tools is to offer "task-oriented" user interfaces.
 While it's important to dump the available information in some UI so that a web developer can figure out whatever they need to, we think the software can go farther to give the user direct solutions to common problems.